-Automated commercial garage door systems are generally very reliable – but – as with all things mechanical – things can and sometimes do go wrong.
-This can be the result of wear, physical damage, power surge or some other issue.
+Automated commercial garage door operators are generally very reliable – but – as with all things mechanical – things can and sometimes do go wrong.
+This can be the result of wear, physical damage, power surge, or some other issue.
 These problems can range from a blocked photocell safety device to a damaged or defective reversing bottom edge to a motor failure and a host of other issues.
 Many service requirements such as safety device failures and travel limit adjustments might be required on a perfectly good automated opener system.
-With these service items addressed the system should be back in top condition and provide an extended useful service life.
+With this service, items addressed in the system should be back in top condition and provide an extended useful service life.

-On the other hand a motor failure on a garage door automation system that has considerable wear and age associated with it may be a bad gamble in terms of a service repair.
+On the other hand, a motor failure on a garage door automation system that has considerable wear and age-associated with it may be a bad gamble in terms of a service repair.
 The cost of a motor and the labor associated with replacing it may approach the cost of a new unit.
-In many cases an automatic opener that requires a significant repair has been used enough that other excessive wear is present.
+In many cases, an automatic opener that requires a significant repair has been used enough that other excessive wear is present.
 When this is the case Overhead Door Co. of Central Jersey always makes every effort to educate the customer regarding the repair/replace options and the associated costs.
-One distinct advantage of replacement when an older unit requiring a significant repair is involved is the warranty.
-A new unit would feature a manufacturer warranty, in the case of service only the affected part would carry a warranty.
+One distinct advantage of replacement is when an older unit requiring a significant repair is involved in the warranty.
+A new unit would feature a manufacturer warranty, in the case of service, only the affected part would carry a warranty.

 Also to be considered – we very often respond to a service call where a report of a faulty automation system is reported or indicated.
-Upon inspection we find the door is the root of the problem, not the automation system.
+Upon inspection, we find the overhead door is the root of the problem, not the automation system.
 Once again, this can be the result of wear or damage to the door itself.
 Often these problems can be easily and effectively corrected and the customer will enjoy many additional years of service.
-In other cases a door replacement may need to be considered.
+In other cases, an overhead door replacement or an operator replacement may need to be considered.
 Often times in these cases the existing automation system can be re-used and will continue to provide safe, effective operation of the door.